 Seasonal activities in Santa Rosa Lake State Park

-There are five and a half miles of hiking trails at Santa Rosa Lake State Park.
-Take a trail down to the lake from Rocky Point Campground.
-You’re sure to find beautiful views of the rocky hills to overlooks of the lake.
+There are 5.5 miles of hiking trails at Santa Rosa Lake State Park.
+Take a path down to the lake from the Rocky Point Campground.
+You’re sure to find beautiful views of the rocky hills and scenic overlooks of the lake.
 Jump into the lake to cool off before the trek back to your campsite.
-Along the trails, you may see some of the park’s wildlife, such as bald eagles, during your hike.
+Along the trails, you may see some of the park’s wildlife, such as squirrels and rabbits during your hike.
 If climbing around rocks, be careful of disturbing rattlesnakes during the warmer months.

-The state park has an abundance of wildlife.
-Wildlife viewing blinds are available throughout the park.
-Deer, fox, and coyotes are common to the area.
-If out on the trails or climbing around the rocky hills you may even spot a snake.
-Keep an eye out for rattlesnakes especially if disturbing rocks.
-A number of non-venomous snakes are common in the park as well.
+The state park has an abundance of wild critters such as coyotes, deer, and fox.
+If you want to look for the wildlife, check out one of the wildlife viewing blinds are available throughout the park.
+If you are out on the trails or climbing around the rocky hills, you may even spot a snake.
+Keep an eye out for rattlesnakes, especially if you disturb any rocks.
+Many non-venomous snakes are common in the park as well.
 Birdwatching is a popular activity at the state park also.
-It is common to spot bald eagles along with many different types of ducks.
+It is common to spot hawks, bald eagles, and woodpeckers, along with many different types of ducks.